 All investments have costs that must be factored into their total return, but we expect retirement accounts and rental properties to eventually pay you income.
-And, while you’re likely to see your net worth grow faster from owning your home, you’re unlikely to spend the equity to help you reach long-term goals like retirement.
+And, while home equity will add to your net worth on paper, you’re unlikely to spend the equity to help you reach goals like retirement.
 The long run benefit is the money you could save by paying off the mortgage and eliminating that expense.
 Why is this distinction important?
 Because realizing that long term cost savings all comes down to your choices.

 Saving Money vs. Making Money